 The burning question remains: "Who is using React Native?"
 And the list is impressive.
 Renowned applications like Facebook, Instagram, and Skype are built upon this framework, making it evident that React Native isn’t just for smaller projects; it's scalable for even the most massive user bases.

 When juxtaposing "Flutter vs. React Native: Which one is better for 2023?" it's worth noting that React Native's JavaScript foundation offers a gentle learning curve, especially for those already immersed in the web development ecosystem.
-The vast and active community support, a testament to its longevity and reliability, means that developers can easily find libraries, plugins, or solutions to challenges they might encounter.
+The vast and active community support, a testament to its longevity and reliability, means that react native developers can easily find libraries, plugins, or solutions to challenges they might encounter.

 React Native's modular architecture also deserves mention.
 It allows developers to integrate native modules when required.
 This means that while you benefit from faster development cycles for most parts of your app, you can still tap into native performance for platform-specific modules.